First-principle theory of the Casimir screening effect: Theory

 where we have used that $\mathcal{D}A=\mathcal{D}\varphi\mathcal{D}\bold{A}$ and introduced the contribution of the ions to the effective action

-As can be seen from eqs. (\ref{Z_cl_2}) and (\ref{Sion}), for pure classical ions, the vector potential drops out from the ion part of effective action.
-In other words, classical charged particles in equilibrium can only affect the fluctuations in the electric potential $\varphi$, which is of course in accordance with the Bohr-Van Leeuwen theorem~\cite{savoie2015rigorous}.
+As seen from eqs. (\ref{Z_cl_2}) and (\ref{Sion}), for pure classical ions, the vector potential drops out from the ionic part of effective action.
+In other words, classical charged particles in equilibrium can only affect fluctuations in the electric potential $\varphi$, which is, of course, in accordance with the Bohr-Van Leeuwen theorem~\cite{savoie2015rigorous,kaufman2024lectures}.

 To proceed with the calculation of the partition function (\ref{Z_cl_2}), we need to specify a gauge.
 The simplest one is the Feynman gauge, for which $\alpha=1$.
 In this case, the kinetic terms for all the fields $A_\mu$ are in canonical form, meaning they are orthogonalized and uncoupled.
 Let us calculate the partition function (\ref{Z_cl_2}) in the Gaussian approximation.
 Expanding the ionic part of the effective action ($S_{ion}$) in a power series of $\varphi$ and neglecting terms higher than second order, we get